 Donkey Mountain Summit

-With just over an hour left until sunset we looked for a way down but to no avail.
-We ended up emergency camping up top in a enclosed canyon with nothing but a fire and what we had on us.
+With just over an hour left until sunset, we looked for a way down but to no avail.
+We ended up emergency camping up top in an enclosed canyon with nothing but what we had on us.
 We looked up and saw an amazing window of stars from our canyon and safely scrambled to the freezing cold pagoda top and viewed an amazing starry sky and milky way.
 (This was, unintentionally, my first try at astrophotography).

 (Providing the Grand Entrance is found before beginning)